 Introducing the Rangefinder, an indicator which gauges the likelihood of S&P 500 reverting within its recent price range.

 When traders speak about the range, they generally refer to the recent range that the security has explored in the recent past.

-However, this tool is best used as a compliment to your strategy rather than the sole indicator.
+The index is best used as a compliment to your strategy rather than the sole indicator.
 For example, a TOGGLER can use the Rangefinder with the TLI, as well as individual insights and observing macro news.
 We always recommend users supplement TOGGLE insights with more research in order to make confident and informed decisions.